 This page provides information about online political science degrees at the associate, bachelor's, master's, and certificate levels.
 Students of an online political science degree program will study the history, development, and operation of policies and systems.
 Political scientists conduct research on many different subjects related to political science, such as decisions made in the United States Supreme Court, the policies of governments, and the political atmosphere of different nations.
 The 109 degrees on this page offer a wide variety of degree focuses, including international relations, military studies, and public affairs.

 There is no specific programmatic accreditation agency focused on political science degrees.
 However, as with all subjects, it is important for prospective students to verify the institutional accreditation status of any school they are considering attending in order to ensure their degree meets the high standards that future employers will expect.
 The types of jobs you can secure will vary with the level of your degree.
 Most careers in the field require a master’s degree or a doctoral degree in political science.
-See our list of regionally accredited online master's in political science programs, or browse our top online college rankings for an online political science degree.
+See our manually researched list of regionally accredited online master's in political science programs, or browse our top online college rankings for an online political science degree.

 Comprehensive List of Accredited Online Schools - Political Science Degrees (57)

 The bachelor's in political science is an entry-level requirement for many positions in this field.
 Graduates can become policy analysts, research assistants, or administrators in public, private, and non-profit organizations.
 During the degree program, students spend four years studying general education requirements, as well as major classes like macroeconomics, microeconomics, American history, American government, comparative politics, foreign policy, and legal writing.